KURUKURURU/Project4Neo/README.md

 <h2>about the project</h2>
 <div class="box">
     <p>
-    this is just a game ive started in the last 2 weeks and worker hard on to afford that macbook neo in the jackpot shop. i dont think I'll reach it but whatevs
+    this is just a game ive started in the last 2 weeks and worked hard on to afford that macbook neo in the jackpot shop. i dont think I'll reach it but whatevs
     </p>
 </div>

 <h2>the game</h2>
 <div class="box">
     <p>
-    this game is about a 90s guy who's taking odd jobs from sus guys in order to make ends meet, among other things, and he lands a gig at the Brightwell care booth.
-I just starting and I know the hours makes it seem big but its playtime is actually 5 minutes so far.
+    this game is about a 90s guy who's taking odd jobs from sus guys in order to make ends meet, among other things, and he lands a gig at the Brightwell care company security booth.
+I'm just starting and I know the hours makes it seem big but its  when actually the playtime is 5 minutes so far.
+But i had to learn a bunch of crap.
     </p>
 </div>